mitchellvanw/hashids/README.md

 This bundle uses the classes made by: http://www.hashids.org/

-`Generate hashes from numbers, like YouTube or Bitly.
-Use hashids when you do not want to expose your database ids to the user.`
+<b>Generate hashes from numbers, like YouTube or Bitly.
+Use hashids when you do not want to expose your database ids to the user.</b>

 Hashids has two classes, one for PHP 5.4 and the other one for PHP 5.3.
 You won't need to worry about which file is loaded, because the bundle checks